SebOkx/strudel_reactor/README.md

-AT THE TIME OF EDITING THIS FINAL README, GITHUB IS DOWN BOTH PREVENTING ME FROM SAFELY MAKING CHANGES TO UI (wanted to component-ise a few more things) AND FROM ACTUALLY USING THE APPLICATION
-SINCE THE SONGS ARE DEPENDENT ON GIT SAMPLES TO PLAY - 19/11/2025.

 Play - begins the audio.
 Audio continues to play until stop is pressed.
 Audio can also be started with space key.
 Stop - stops the audio.
 Load song - loads the json or text file selected from files by user.